Mines Undergraduate Research Fellowship (MURF)

 The program is competitive and open to all full-time undergraduate students at Mines.

-Students will hear about their acceptance in July 2020.
+Students will hear about their acceptance in Mid June 2021.

 Terms of Employment and Eligibility